SCNetwork/editorjs-parser/README.md

 editorjs-parser is a NPM package for parsing the output object of [EditorJs](https://github.com/codex-team/editor.js) to HTML.

 This is a fork of the [original package](https://github.com/MichaelMikeJones/editorjs-parser) and has the following changes:
-* Support of more classes (so you can set a class for every element - useful for frameworks live tailwindcss)
+* Support for more classes for blocks (so you can set a class for every element - useful for frameworks live tailwindcss)
+* Support for more blocks (eg. checklist)

 # Installation